 Then the recession hit.
 Tom is busy trying to keep us above water and to keep his job.
 He leaves at 7:30 AM and most of the time doesn't return home until after 8:00 PM.
 He is tired, at times grouchy, and he could use a little vacation.
 So this morning I decided to give him one.
-After dropping off one child at school (the other is home sick) I returned home and stood outside in what use to be my driveway.
+After dropping off one child at school (the other is home sick) I returned home and stood outside in what use to be

 It is now hidden beneath mounds of pollen that drip from our huge oak tree in the front yard.
 You can stand right there and listen to the pollen as it drops.
 It sounds like rain trickling through the branches of the tree, which would be a welcome sound if it really were rain, but instead, it is this horrible, allergy-inducing, sneezing producing pollen.